Compare and Save With Loans Canada

 For more information about what affects your credit score, check out this infographic.

-Be Sure to Research Pre-Bankruptcy Options
+Be Sure to Research Pre-Bankruptcy Options in London

-While bankruptcy is an option that is talked about a lot when it comes to getting out of debt troubles, it is far from the only one that people can use or consider.
+While bankruptcy is an option that is talked about a lot when it comes to getting out of debt troubles, it is far from the only one that people in London can use or consider.
 In fact, there are other options that are less severe and extreme than bankruptcy that you should consider first.
 We’re going to go over a couple of them now.

 Debt consolidation is when you take out a larger loan to pay off all of your smaller loans.
 The main benefit of this is to simplify your monthly payments, as you will only be stuck making one payment, not many.
 Another benefit of debt consolidation is that it can also get you a more affordable interest rate.
 In addition to a debt consolidation loan, there is also a debt consolidation program which you can consider.
-With this program, you’ll work with a credit counsellor who will create a repayment plan that your creditors need to accept.
+With this program, you’ll work with a credit counsellor in London who will create a repayment plan that your creditors need to accept.
 Then you’ll make your monthly payments through your counsellor who will distribute them to the appropriate creditors.

 Debt settlement is when you offer to “settle” the debt with your creditors.
 For example, if you owe $10,000, you could offer to settle the debt for $6,000.
 This is a good option as it can save you a lot of money while getting you out of debt.
 Of course, there is no rule saying that your creditors must accept your offer, but if it is fair, there is a good chance that they will.

 Arranged by a trustee, a consumer proposal is when you make an official proposal to your creditors to pay off a portion of your debt (check this out for more information).
-It is a legal process that can sometimes save you from having to file for bankruptcy.
+It is a legal process in London that can sometimes save you from having to file for bankruptcy.
 In addition to proposing that you pay back a certain percentage of your debt, a consumer proposal can also propose an extension to the amount of time you have to pay back your debt.

 These are all options you should at least think about or consider before deciding to file for bankruptcy.
 They are less extreme and do much less damage to your credit report.